makoit/fastapi_mongo_example_project/README.md

 ## to-do's

 - add unit tests
-- add custom exceptions for db access -> exception handling chais
+- do not expose database ID's -> create UUID's and use them
 - update and integrate standard model for api response and error response
 - add auth functionality with jwt
 - app config and credentials non in plain text